Quick Start Guide for the EOSpy Server/Client and GPS Tracking Devices

 Device Unique Identifier

-For most devices you should use an IMEI (International Mobile Equipment Identity) number as a unique identifier.
-However, some devices have vendor specific unique identifiers, for example TK-103 devices use 12-digit identifier.
+For most devices, you should use an IMEI (International Mobile Equipment Identity) number as a unique identifier.
+However, some devices have vendor-specific unique identifiers, for example, TK-103 devices use a 12-digit identifier.

 Address and Port